-While the server is turned off, move the switch to the position opposite its current position.
+While the server is turned off, move the jumper on J22 to pin positions 2 and 3 (see previous illustration for jumper location).
 You can then start the Configuration/Setup Utility program and reset the power-on password.
-You do not need to return the switch to the previous position.
+You do not have to return the jumper to the previous position.

-The power-on password override switch does not affect the administrator password.
+The power-on password override jumper does not affect the administrator password.